ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 Because of this a single minting policy can define a family of NFTs where each NFT has a different token name.
 In our case the minting policy also enforces that these NFTs can only be minted when opening a valid vault, and must be sent to the vault.
 The vault address script validator can further enforce that these NFTs can never leave their vaults.
-This is important because otherwise an NFT could be sent instead of minted circumventing the authentication.
+This is important because otherwise an NFT could be sent instead of minted circumventing the validation.

-The need for coordination between the discovery/authentication minting policy and the vault address script validator creates an additional issue.
+The need for coordination between the discovery/validation minting policy and the vault address script validator creates an additional issue.
-The vault address validator needs to know the currency symbol of the discovery/authentication NFTs but the minting policy which needs to know the vault	address.
+The vault address validator needs to know the currency symbol of the discovery/validation NFTs but the minting policy which needs to know the vault	address.
 Since the currency symbol is the hash of the minting policy and the address is the hash of the vault script validator this seems to require finding a hash fix-point.